underscoreio/essential-scala/src/pages/dsl/pimping.md

 ---
 layout: page
+title: Pimp My Type Class
 ---

-# Pimp My Type Class

 It is quite common to combine the "pimping" pattern and the type class pattern.
 Both pimp-my-library and type classes select adapters from a pool using implicits -- pimp-my-library uses implicit conversions rather than implicit parameters.
 We can combine the two to select an operation based on both the method receiver and the desired output type, which gives a great deal of flexibility.